MaibornWolff/metric-gardener/README.md

 -   Performance & Duplicate Adds (see TODO comments)
 -   Remove neo4j (but maybe export relationships as a graph file?)
 -   Typescript coupling graph?
--   CSharp Dependency Parsing finalization? (havy candidate building not implemented yet, not all object access expressions are covered so far)
 -   Write command to add new language and map expressions

 -   Refactor Abstract Usage Collector (small resolver classes?)